Xbloro/xbloro.github.io/_posts/2020-11-21-DIY-WriteBlocker.md

 I also found [Johntcw imager](https://github.com/johntcw/Forensic-Imager "Johntcw imager"), a python  based imager with a nice GUI.

+If you realy like EWF files and u should, [EWFacquire](https://linux.die.net/man/1/ewfacquire "ewfacquire") is made for you !

 Let's try both !

 ## Testing